belmead/blog/_posts/2024-10-31-premium-piracy.md

 Not a new idea, surely, and I've seen it often on YouTube comments for videos of similar topics, and I feel compelled to finally comment on it.

 I began pirating around 2000 or so.
-Napster sufficed for a few years, when individual songs sufficed, and before long I moved to torrents and uploading my own seeds.
-For a while, once I got a car, I frequently drove to Blockbuster to rent DVDs for movies I couldn't find torrents for so as to rip them with Gordion Knot and host them.
-My finest moment was uploading a vinyl rips of Lord Tariq and Peter Gunz's "Deja Vu (Uptown Baby)" b/w "Marmalade."
+Napster was enough for a while, when individual songs sufficed, but before long I moved to torrents.
+For a while, after I got a car, I frequently drove to Blockbuster to rent DVDs for movies I couldn't find torrents for so as to rip them with Gordion Knot and host them.
+I reckon my finest moment was uploading a vinyl rips of Lord Tariq and Peter Gunz's "Deja Vu (Uptown Baby)" b/w "Marmalade."
 I was convinced "Marmalade" was not available online prior to that point, as it wasn't (to the best f my knowledge) on the album <em>Make it Reign</em>, so I was doing heads a favor by rectifying that situation.
 A slightly wiser me knows this was wrong.

 > Ownership is the premium version of a product.